afondiel/Self-Driving-Cars-Specialization/Course4-Motion-Planning-for-Self-Driving-Cars/course4-w5-notes.md

 - We then saw how the intersection can be discretized so that each zone can be used when making the transitions of the state diagram.
 - We then built up the states in transitions at the system to correctly define the required behaviors throughout the intersection.
 - Finally, we reviewed four stages of testing that can be used to confirm proper behaviors in the scenario.
-- In the next video, we will show you how to handle the same intersection scenario while interacting with other dynamic objects.
+- In the next lesson, we will show you how to handle the same intersection scenario while interacting with other dynamic objects.
 - As we will see, this makes the state machines significantly more complex and interesting.

 ### Lesson 3: Handling an Intersection Scenario with Dynamic Objects

-Welcome to the third video this week on behavior planning.
+Welcome to the third lesson this week on behavior planning.
-- In the last video, we developed a basic behavior planner using a finite state machine for a four-way intersection without traffic.
+- In the last lesson, we developed a basic behavior planner using a finite state machine for a four-way intersection without traffic.
 - We now focus on incorporating traffic interactions in the same four-way intersection.
 - In today's lesson, we will begin by reviewing some of the interactions with the dynamic object covered in previous modules, which we use throughout this lesson to safely interact with the other objects in the environment.
 - We will then extend the state machine that we had built in the previous lesson to include these interactions with other vehicles.